mondoohq/installer/deployment/ansible-mondoo/README.md

 It does:

  * Installs the signed `mondoo` package
- * Registers the agent with Mondoo Cloud
+ * Registers Mondoo Client with Mondoo Platform
  * Enables the systemd service

 It supports: